-"Once a man but twice a child," my grandmother reminded us.
-Her mind had remained agile but her body had grown weak.
+"Once a man but twice a child," my grandmother would often say.
+Her mind had remained agile but her body had weakened.
 Her dependence on my mother increased, and in her final season of life she became much like a child again.
-And so it will likely be for the baby boy; for he too will grow old and will come to depend on his children to care for him-the fourth season of life.
+And so it may someday be for the baby boy; for he too will grow old and might well come to depend on his children to care for him-the fourth season of life.